HassaanHashmi999/Computer-Assembly/Readme.md

 ## Computer Oraganization and Assembly Language 8086

-These are some Labs which were conducted in University These assembly files are DosBox and masm615 compatable
+These are some Labs which were conducted in my University These Docx files contain the assembly code for all the questions Which are DosBox and masm615 compatable